ndaman/damagetolerance/docs/exam 1/lecture1.md

 ----
 ## damage tolerance

--  A B-17 collided with a Germain plane during WWII
+-  A B-17 collided with a German plane during WWII
 -  In spite of the damage, the B-17 was able to fly 90 minutes and land safely

 ----